dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 Here is our chance to make the napp loader, where we pass in the napp definition, and the path to the module, and then we will output an object with a dispatch.

 Could make a zod napp.json, which is virtual.

+Need a way to turn the napp into an action creator, where it has the correct types.

+Then when recieving an action, we need to use the napps that we are told to manage to figure out what function we want to call.

+So we also need a compatibility processor to turn a napp tool into an LLM tool, possibly leveraging the vertex sdk for this.

+Then we also need the mango interpreter, which might be possible to define in the napp for some reason, like a query that it knows how to use, or that is used to provision, or a way to provide a tool call that executes a mango query as part of the run, so the tool call can be programmed entirely in the napp format.

+So we would export from a napp on the `napp.json` key, a file that was dynamically